yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```

 ## Tutorial 1: Hello-world example
-In this Hello-world tutorial, you will learn how to run a Nextflow script as well as understand the location of resulting files.
+In this Hello-world tutorial, you will learn how to run a Nextflow script as well as understand the default location of resulting output files.

 Download course material from CSC's `allas` object storage as shown below: